kiankovskaia/README-Generator/output/readme.md

-# ReadMe Generator
+# Read me Generator

   Table of Contents

-This software allows users to creat a readme file using a terminal
+ths sofware allows users to create a read me file using a terminal

 1. [Installation](#installation)
 2. [Usage](#usage)